MarcoLizza/mode13h.dev/_posts/2018-10-05-paths-and-curves.md

 * some repeated math operations can be pre-computed and reused to save time, and
 * closures and table *unpacking* can be used for faster access to functions/variables.

-Here's the final resulting code (warning, spoiler ahead since this is going to be the implementation that we'll pick as "most performant").
+The final resulting code (warning, spoiler ahead since this is going to be the implementation that we'll pick as "most performant").

 ```lua
 -- The function *compiles* a Bézier curve evaluator, given the control points